 Fattoush (الفتوش), pronounced as "faht-toosh" in Arabic and sometimes written as Fatoush, Fatoosh or Fatush in English.

-It is one of the national salads of Lebanon; it's made with a variety of chopped vegetables and fried pita bread pieces tossed through a sour dressing, which is served almost always with lunch or dinner.
+It is one of the national salads of Lebanon, it's made with a variety of chopped vegetables and fried pita bread pieces tossed through a sour dressing.

 Note - Lebanese cucumber is also known as Persian cucumber.

-Cos Lettuce (Romaine) is the best lettuce for this salad, however, Iceberg lettuce can be used also, as they are very similar.
+Romaine lettuce (aka cos lettuce) is the best lettuce for this Lebanese bread salad, however, iceberg lettuce can be used also, as they are very similar.

 Fattoush Salad Dressing